DavideDaSerra/Italian-Programmer-Layout/README.md

 I also added some symbols under alt-gr+letters for greek letters αβ©δ€φγ, quote marks «» under altgr + "," and "." ± under altgr + "-"

+I made this using windows keyboard layout creation tool

 ## install
 clone the repo